wmrowan/rethinkdb-java/README.markdown

-This is a Java driver for RethinkDB
+This is a (currenlty very limited) Java driver for RethinkDB.
+This implements the bare minium of support to send a limited subset of RQL commands to a RethinkDB server.
+Later perhaps this will be expanded to a production ready Java driver but for now it's intended for testing only.